tierra-colada/jill.py/README.md

 - `1.2`: latest stable `1.2.z` release
 - `1.2.3`/`1.2.3-rc1`: as it is
 - `nightly`/`latest`: nightly builds

+The `bypass_ssl` flag allows you to bypass ssl verification during julia download.

 At the time of writing, "1.6.1" and "1.7.0-beta1" are released, while "1.7.0" isn't yet.
 There are two ways to install an unstable release version `1.7.0-beta1`: